GRAAL-Lab/tpik/README.md

 This library implements the task priority inverse kinematic thanks to the definition of the abstract class `tpik::Task`.
 The class deriving form the `tpik::Task` base class must implement the pure virtual methods in order to compute the task Jacobian, Activation Function and Reference.

-The abstract classes `tpik::ReactiveTask`, `tpik::NonReactiveTask` and `tpik::CartesianTask` are also provided.
+The abstract classes `tpik::ReactiveTask`, `tpik::NonReactiveTask` are also provided.
 In such classes the task is described by more parameters and some virtual methods are implemented.

 Thanks to the `tpik::ActionManager` it is possible to gather tasks sharing the same priority into priority levels, define a unified hierarchy which contains all the priority level ordered by priority and define a set of actions that the reference scenario requires.